Indian Air Force Declining Squadron Strength – A Wake-up call.

 - The MMRCA Program – The French Rafale Deal .

 - The Fifth Generation Fighter Jet – AMCA Project 2019 Status

 The Indian Air Force ( IAF ) has a glorious past and played a commendable role in winning each war fought by India.
 The IAF had inflicted a devastating blow to the enemy in 1965, 1971 and also during the Kargil War.

 However, the Indian Air Force is heading for serious trouble especially due to its declining number of the squadron.
 The IAF squadron strength has now reached a dangerously low level of 31 squadrons from approved squadron number of 42 squadrons.

 The IAF is facing a crises situation due to its declining squadron numbers which is affecting the operational capabilities of the Indian air force.
-The IAF combat capabilities need to be significantly improved to meet future challenges.
+The Indian Air Force combat capabilities need to be significantly improved to meet the future challenges.

 IAF Current Squadron strength Status :